jackwelsh007-arch/exposure-value-to-light-value/docs/article.md

-Welcome to the exposure-value-to-light-value wiki!
+# Demystifying the APEX System: The Transition from Exposure Value to Modern Light Value

+---

-# Camera Settings and the Exposure Triangle
+## Camera Settings and the Exposure Triangle

 For optimal exposure, modern cameras provide three adjustable parameters: the aperture f-number ($N$), the exposure time or shutter speed ($t$), and the sensor sensitivity ($S$, ISO arithmetic speed / film speed).